ucsd-cse130/wi20/grades.md

   Instructions on turning them in will be posted with each assignment.

 - You can work on the assignment *in groups of two*.
   [Register your group here][groups].
-      You have to submit your solution individually.
+  **You have to submit your solution individually.**
+  That is, each student should have their own git repo.

 - You have a total of *four late days* that you can use throughout the quarter as you need them, where a late day means anything between 1 second and 23 hours 59 minutes and 59 seconds past a deadline.

 - **Midterm (30%)** :
-  Will be held on **Monday February 11** during the lecture.
+  Will be held on **Friday May 10** during the lecture.
   The midterm is **closed book**, but you may use a double-sided **"cheat sheet"**.
+  It **must** be taken at the scheduled time and location.

 - **Final (35%)** :
-  Will be held on **Friday March 22nd, from 11:30am -- 2:30pm** in TBD.
+  Will be held on **Friday June 14, from 3:00 -- 6:00pm** in PCNYH 106.
   It **must** be taken at the scheduled time and location.
   To turn in your completed final examination, you must present a valid UCSD ID at the time the examination